Winter storms bring possible record-breaking Arctic cold, snow to Midwest and Northeast

 Republican contenders Ron DeSantis, Nikki Haley and former President Donald Trump all canceled weekend campaign events because of the winter storm.
 Trump said the inclement weather could play in his favor because the frigid temperatures could stifle support for his rivals Florida Gov. Ron DeSantis and former South Carolina Gov. Nikki Haley on caucus night.
 Trump said that his team told him the low temperatures could be good for his turnout.

-Iowa plow operators struggled Saturday to keep roads clear amid heavy snow and winds gusting up to 30 mph (48 km per hour), which blew snow back onto roads as soon as they were cleared.
+Iowa plow operators struggled Saturday to keep roads clear amid heavy snow and winds gusting up to 30 mph, which blew snow back onto roads as soon as they were cleared.
 The Iowa Department of Transportation warned against travel across the state.

+Cars were stuck for five hours in blowing snow on Interstate 80 after semitrailers jackknifed in slippery conditions.
+State troopers had handled 86 crashes and 535 motorist-assist calls since Friday, State Patrol Sgt.
+Alex Dinkla said.

+Road crews were "working the snow-blowers like crazy," Dinkla said, but high winds were blowing snow right back onto roadways.

 Even snow-free roads aren't safe.